bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    -Document Object Model.
+A tree structure.

 2. What is an event?
+    -When an action  is called upon an element in js.

 3. What is an event listener?
+    -A function that responds to the event and responds with the next action.

 4. Why would we convert a NodeList into an Array?
+    -Functionality and ease.
+We can reiterate over an array rather than recall the same subject on mutliple elements.

 5. What is a component?
+    -Elements created in js that refer to an element in html in order to apply function and style without having to access css or html.

 ### Git Set up